Attention: You need JavaScript enabled to use this site.

 £1,000

-• The interest rate stays the same.
+• The interest rate stayed the same.

 How do I open and manage my account?

-You can pay any amount into your account, up to the maximum account balance.
+• You can pay in any amount up to £1,000,000.

 Can I withdraw money?